EvanDaley/QuadTree_RTS_Pathfinding/README.md

 - 3000 pathfinding game objects: ~45 fps
 - 8000 pathfinding game objects: ~15 fps

-On a higher end PC I was able to have 8000 actors at around 30 fps:
+On a higher end PC I was able to have 8000 actors at around 30 fps (or 20 FPS with both editor and game windows rendering):

 ![Alt text](image-2.png)